EndGameStudio/www.juanorozco.com/content/blog/2009/2009-03-12-custom-challenge-coin-display-gift.md

 ---
-title: Custom Challenge Coin Display Gift
-author: "Juan Orozco"

-type: post
-date: 2009-03-13T02:27:51+00:00
-url: /2009/03/12/custom-challenge-coin-display-gift/
 aktt_tweeted:
 - 1
+aliases:
+- /2009/03/12/custom-challenge-coin-display-gift/
+author: Juan Orozco
 categories:
 - Uncategorized
+date: 2009-03-13 02:27:51
+slug: custom-challenge-coin-display-gift
 tags:
 - challenge coin
 - Wood Projects
 - woodworking
+title: Custom Challenge Coin Display Gift
+type: post
 ---

 Last week Ciriana told me that her Sergeant was going to give Ciriana a "good-bye" luncheon.
 Although Ciri's official last day isn't until May, her last day in the clinic is nigh.
 Her Sergeant asked me to send her pictures of Ciriana in a bite suit from a re-enlistment ceremony in Germany.
 The photo was mounted onto a plaque that Ciriana received during the luncheon - it is pretty awesome looking.

 When her Sergeant told me what she was going to do with the pictures, I didn't think about getting Ciriana anything just from me, except maybe some flowers.
 That is,   until Sunday afternoon.
 Remember that episode of Scrubs with the "epiphany toilet?"
 Well, I get epiphany's in the bathroom too, only mine are in the shower.
 So, there I am lathering, rinsing, and repeating, when it hits me.
 Ciriana wanted a coin display for her challenge coins.
 All of the ones I've seen are either ugly or just blah.
 So...
 "Why not design and make one myself," I thought as I scrubbed my nether regions.